 Sally Wright (PGDip MBACP)

 I know that asking for help can be one of the most difficult things to do.
 We may blame ourselves for our situation, and often feelings of guilt and shame can make reaching out even harder.
+Perhaps you think you should be able to cope on your own, as you always have up until now.
 However, finding the courage to take that first step to talk through and explore what’s going on for you, at your pace, can be the beginning of gaining the clarity and control you need in your life.

-It’s important to find a counsellor who is right for you, so I offer a free initial chat over the phone or by video call, so that you can decide if you want to go ahead with therapy.
-Please call or email me to arrange this.
+The counselling space is all about you and I would recommend trying to find a counsellor that you feel a connection with, who feels like someone you could develop a trusting relationship with.
+I offer a free initial chat over the phone or by video call, with no obligation, so that you can decide if you want to go ahead with therapy.
+Please email me to arrange this.

 Training, qualifications & experience